 It’s time to convert the printer itself.
 Begin by removing the printer from the box, do NOT plug it in.
 Set aside the ink that comes in the box, this can be discarded.
 Give it away or throw it away, but you don’t ever want to mix regular ink with sublimation ink.

 Two Types Of Bottle Lids

 The Hiipoo sublimation ink comes with syringes and gloves.
+Gloves are handy because the ink might drip and it will stain your hands.
 You will need to use both!
-Add the needle to each syringe and open your first ink bottle.
+Add the needle tip onto each syringe and open your first ink bottle.

-Open the printer and you will see that each tank is labelled with its necessary color of ink.
+Open the printer and you will see that each tank is labeled with its necessary color of ink.
 Each tank has a lid that opens to show where to fill it.

 Insert the syringe into the bottle of ink and pull back the plunger to bring ink into it.
 Insert the syringe into the white circle of each corresponding ink tank and begin to fill it up.
 You can see the level of ink on the outside of the printer.

 You will need to tip the bottle at an angle to be able to pull ink into the syringe.
 Do not tip it upside down or you will get messy drips (ask me how I know…).

 Repeat this process until all ink tanks are full.

 Now you can plug in the printer.
 Set it up by connecting it to your computer.
 This process will be different depending on what type of computer you have, but the instructions with the printer should help you.